-Miranda Lambert Gets Revenge On Blake Shelton But It Backfired?
+Miranda Lambert Gets Revenge On Blake Shelton, But It Backfired?

 — ACM Awards (@ACMawards) April 3, 2017

-Unlike Blake and Gwen, Miranda and Anderson rarely posts photos of them together on social media.
+Unlike Blake and Gwen, Miranda and Anderson rarely post photos of them together on social media.
 They only do it when there is a special occasion like the recent ACMs.
 The rhythm and blues musician congratulated his girlfriend by posting their adorable photo together on Instagram and sending her a sweet greeting.

 “Couldn’t be more proud of this little lady and the amazing art she brings with her,” East captioned the photo.